 This course provides an overview of the field of human growth and development from prenatal development and birth through adulthood and aging.
+Topic This course provides and overview of the field of human growth and development from prenatal developmental and birth through adulthood and aging.
 Topics include physiology, perception, language, cognition, personality, social and moral development, family, and cultural and social influences on development.
-This course emphasizes the general education special requirements of intensive writing/critical thinking (IW/CI).
+This course emphasizes the general education special requirements of intensive writing/critical thing (IW/CI).
+Offered: Fall, Spring and Summer Semester. s include physiology, perception, language, cognition, personality, social and moral development, family, and cultural and social influences on development.
+This course emphasizes the general education special requirements of utural and social influences on development.
+This course emphasizes the general education special influences the general education special requirements of intensive writing/critical thinking (IW/CI).